The format of this page is

 - Access to an archive of other reports etc.

 - There are some 90 different causes of markings on the enamel surfaces of teeth.
 These are known as ‘enamel defects’.

-- One of the 90 or so causes of enamel defects is called ‘fluorosis’.
+- One of the 90 or so causes of enamel defects is called ‘dental fluorosis’.

-- The more obvious, cosmetically unacceptable forms of fluorosis are uncommon in the UK.
+- The more obvious, cosmetically unacceptable forms of dental fluorosis are rare in the UK.

 Evidence up until 2012/13 in One in a Million Database

 Our One in a Million online database includes a comprehensive section on dental fluorosis.
 We would recommend reading the relevant chapter from “one in a million” which is a summary (including key evidence) of the issue as at 2013.

 Summary of Data Published Post 2012/2013

 - The Cochrane systematic review of the international literature (Iheozor-Ejifor,2015) suggested that for all fluorosis the prevalence was 40% at 0.7 ppm fluoride as against 28% at 0.1 ppm.
 For fluorosis of aesthetic concern (Dean, mild to severe), the equivalent figures were 12% and 8%.
 The authors noted “that moderate fluorosis may be considered an unwanted effect rather than an adverse effect”.
 In addition, “mild dental fluorosis may not even be considered an unwanted effect”.

 - The most recent data for England were published by Pretty et al (2016) The authors assessed dental fluorosis using a standardised polarised white light image of the maxillary incisors and, in addition, interviewed the 11 to 14-year old children about their views on the aesthetics of their teeth.
 The authors concluded that “the levels of fluorosis that might be considered of aesthetic concern are low and stable and unlikely to represent a public health issue”.
 Commenting on the report, PHE (2018) suggest continued monitoring seems justified.